-- Documentation showing that you are an eligible Yukon business dated before March 1, 2020.
-For example, a utility bill, showing the organization’s name and address, registration from Corporate Affairs dated before March 1, 2020 and a valid business license.
+- Documentation showing that you’re an eligible Yukon business dated before March 1, 2020.
+For example, a utility bill, showing your organization’s name and address, registration from Corporate Affairs dated before March 1, 2020, and a valid business licence.

 - Copies of invoices or bills showing fixed costs incurred during the program period that meet the eligibility requirements for this program.
-For example, electrical bills, rent receipts.
+For example, electrical bills and rent receipts.

-- Documents to demonstrate a revenue loss of 30% in gross revenue – calculation method will vary by sector.
+- Documents to demonstrate that your business is operating at a deficit – calculation method may vary by sector.